 It’s an ongoing process that will have successes and setbacks.

 The most important thing is simply to make progress.
 And we do that by aiming to do our best under the circumstances.
 Not by expecting to somehow “fix” the hard feelings or to stop from ever feeling lonely or blue again.
 So, as we start out, remember to aim for doing your best and making progress.

 Opportunities to Focus on and Prioritize Our Well-Being

-Having the awareness that the holidays are coming up and the desire not to run into loneliness gives us the opportunity to be focused and proactive.
+Having the awareness that the holidays are approaching and the desire not to run into loneliness gives us the opportunity to be focused and proactive.
 It allows us to prioritize this important need for the holiday season.

 What do you want for the holidays?

-If you think about it, it’s probably not a physical gift or present.
+If you think about it, it’s probably not a physical gift or a present.

 If you’re like me, what you really want is to not feel lonely, down, or left out.
 You want to be festive, stay in good spirits, and enjoy the holidays.